swinkels/skempy/README.rst

-This repo contains the Python package skempy, which provides functionality to facilitate Python development in Emacs.
+This repo contains the Python package skempy, bwhich provides functionality to facilitate Python development in Emacs.
 At the moment, skempy provides a single script that returns the method at a given line in a given Python file.
 You can call this script from Emacs to, for example, retrieve the test method at point